thethirdman/trust/README.md

     batches of requests could easily be parallelized with one job per Patricia Trie traversal.
   * Parallelize the Patricia Trie construction.
 Depending on how fine grained we want the parallelism to be, this can be fairly easy.
 One interesting approach could be to sort all the dictionary words in lexicographic order.
-Build, in parallel, patricia-tries for words begining with different letters.
-Then, attach thote tries to an universal ancestor (the empty root).
+Build, in parallel, patricia-tries for words beginning with different letters.
+Then, attach those tries to an universal ancestor (the empty root).
 Do not hesitate to contribute!

 ### Is trust a state-of-the-art spell checker?
 Why?